Skip to main content

 By issuing a Civil Complaint, the Secretary cannot seek an additional penalty for the violation specified in the complaint if the waiver penalty is paid, judgment is entered after trial or appeal, or a default judgment is entered.
 However, the Secretary may issue additional civil complaints or take other enforcement action authorized by law, including a monetary penalty when a violation is continuing or is repeated.
 It may also bring an enforcement action to obtain injunctive relief or remediation, and may recover the costs of bringing that action and any economic benefit the respondent obtained as a result of the underlying violation as authorized by law.

-Final CCs issued since 2013 as well as final Citations issued by the Vermont Natural Resources Board are available.
+Final CCs issued since 2013 as well as final Citations issued by Act 250 are available.

 Emergency Orders